jinkimh/f1tenth-racing-stack-ICRA22/trajectory_generator/Installation_guild.md

 ## Configuration

 1. **Add Map Files**:
-   Create a `maps` directory in the `trajectory_generator` folder and place the SLAM-generated image and `.yaml` files inside:
+   Place the SLAM-generated image and .yaml files into the maps directory in the trajectory_generator folder:
    ```bash
    mkdir maps
    # Place your map files here